deamorim2/sdbs/EN-US/knn.rst

 -----

-.. note:: - The KNN feature is only available on PostGIS 2.0 with PostgreSQL 9.1 or greater.
+.. note:: - The KNN feature is only available on PostGIS 2.0 with PostgreSQL 9.1 or greater. - Enhanced: 2.2.0: True KNN ("K nearest neighbor") behavior for geometry and geography for PostgreSQL 9.5+.
+Note for geography KNN is based on sphere rather than spheroid.
+For PostgreSQL 9.4 and below, geography support is new but only supports centroid box. - Changed: 2.2.0 -- For PostgreSQL 9.5 users, old Hybrid syntax may be slower, so you'll want to get rid of that hack if you are running your code only on PostGIS 2.2+ 9.5+. - Availability: 2.0.0: Weak KNN provides nearest neighbors based on geometry centroid distances instead of true distances.
+Exact results for points, inexact for all other types.
+Available for PostgreSQL 9.1+

 -----